weihanchen/user-authentication-nodejs/readme.md

 >1. npm install
 >2. node run.js

-This is simple demo of user authentication and account sign up, use node js、express、mongodb to complete.
+This is simple demo of user authentication and account registration, use node js、express、mongodb to complete.

 ## packages ##